Last Updated on June 11, 2022 by Marc Grill

 Smoked Turkey In Masterbuilt Electric Smoker

 The cooking method can take a long time, but in return, you get a beautiful texture that combines the flavor of the spices of the meat to give you the perfect meat dish.
-Electric smokers have been a very welcome addition to the market for barbecue and smoking.
-While some may think that electrical appliances are not genuine, what electricity does is provide a cooking environment that is easy to control and very safe to use.
+Electric smokers have been a welcome addition to the market for barbecue and smoking.
+While some may think that electrical appliances are not genuine, electricity provides a cooking environment that is easy to control and very safe to use.

 Turkey is the perfect choice for smoked meat.
-It is beautiful white meat obtained by cooking for a long time at a relatively low temperature.
+It is beautiful white meat from cooking for a long time at a relatively low temperature.
 Combine this with the woody and smoky flavor of smoky to create an amazing meat dish.

 Have a look at the Grill for Apartment Balcony guide for beginners.

 Are there any offset smokers?
-Check out our guide on how to smoke a turkey in an offset smoker.
+Check out our guide on smoking a turkey in an offset smoker.

 Choose a turkey

 While these steps may seem like the simplest ones, they can be difficult if you’re not completely sure what you’re looking for.
 There are many options out there, so here are my tips.
 Always choose ones with no added ingredients or flavors.
 You can add flavor later with injectors, rubs, or brine.

 Thoroughly clean the turkey by removing the neck, gizzards, and other parts inside the turkey.
 Reach inside the turkey and remove the neck.
 You should find something loose inside the neck cavity when the bird is completely thawed.

 You can find a gizzard on the inside of the snout or throat.
 The latter can be found among the turkey wings.
 Finish by rinsing the inside of the bird under running cold water.